satishThakur/data-science/machine-learning/coursera-ml-course/week1-intro/notes.md

   \frac{\partial J(w,b)}{\partial b}  &= \frac{1}{m} \sum\limits_{i = 0}^{m-1} (f_{w,b}(x^{(i)}) - y^{(i)}) \tag{5}\\
 \end{align}
 $$

 Here *simultaniously* means that you calculate the partial derivatives for all the parameters before updating any of the parameters.

+Here *simultaniously* means that you calculate the partial derivatives for all the parameters before updating any of the parameters.
 Lets understand the "Gradient Decent" parameter update little more.